-Working toward a goal as a family can be fun!
-Breaking your goal (or goals!) down into basic steps can help you and your kids understand exactly how to achieve it one step at a time, and keeps everyone from getting too overwhelmed.
-Let’s talk goals.
+Working toward a goal can be fun!
+Simplifying a goal (or goals!) into basic steps can help adults and kids understand exactly how to achieve it one step at a time and keeps everyone from getting too overwhelmed.
+Let’s start breaking down goals!

 - Specific – Answer the 5 W’s to make sure your goal is specific.
 What do you want to accomplish?
 Why is it important?
 Who is involved?
 Where is the location?
 When is your deadline?

-- Measurable – Having a measurable goal means that your goal is able to be tracked.
+- Measurable – Having a measurable goal means that your goal can be tracked.
 You’ll need to ask yourself questions like ‘How will I know when it’s accomplished?’ to set up a system for tracking.
 Systems can include timelines or breaking your goal down into steps to completion.

 - Achievable – Set yourself up for success by making sure your goals are stretching your abilities but still possible for your limits.
 Ask yourself how realistic your goal is within the other constraints that you’ve set up to make sure you’ll succeed.
 Make sure your goals don’t give someone else power to influence the end you desire.

-- Relevant – A relevant goal is a goal that matters to you personally, that will align well with the other goals you’ve set.
+- Relevant – A relevant goal is a goal that matters to you personally and aligns well with the other goals you’ve set.
 Does it seem worthwhile?
 Does it match your needs?

 - Time-based – Every goal needs a deadline that you can work toward, as well as keep you focused on your long-term goal.
 Do you have things that can be done today to push you toward your long-term goal?

-- Get a plan – Create a plan for your child’s goal that they can follow easily.
+- Get a plan – Create a plan for each goal so it’s easy to follow.

-- One step at a time – Don’t get overwhelmed!
-Carry out their plan one step at a time.
+- One step at a time –Don’t get overwhelmed!
+Carry out the plan one step at a time.

 - Act on the goal – Keep consistent with your plan and goal to watch it become complete!